 If you’ve ever had a look at the history of Oscar wins, it won’t be difficult to predict the winners.
 (Whether they deserve it or not is an all together different thing).
 Having said that, Academy members have couple of tricks up their sleeves to surprise you.
 This year’s Oscars have been no different.
 Take a look:

 Let’s get this straight!
-More than anyone else, The Revenant largely feels like Emmanuael’s film than DiCaprio and Iñárritu’s.
+More than anyone else, The Revenant largely feels like Emmanuel’s film than Leonardo DiCaprio and Iñárritu’s.
 He shot the film in natural light that rendered ethereal appearance to the film giving multiple eye-gasms.
 And he deserving-ly won his third Oscar in a row, making him the first film-maker to achieve so.
 Having said that, The Revenant was a well-directed film, but not worthy of getting Alejandro G. Iñárritu the best director award, his second.
 The daddy of action film-makers George Miller was far more deserving of it for his outrageous road trip on the acid, Mad Max: Fury Road, the brain-child of Miller’s wild imagination with its heart at the right place.

 Unlike Alejandro, Miller’s deft direction lent a subtle humane quality to the film that helped viewers connect with the characters and root for them.
 In The Revenant, the relationship between Hugh Glass and his son feels half baked.
 Even when Glass’s son is killed, you don’t feel anything for him, until he screeches and his eyes almost pop out in despair.
 Thus, basing the entire revenge saga on very immaturely handled relationship.

 2. Supporting Actress: Alicia Vikander for The Danish Girl